CP1401/Practicals/prac_10/README.md

 ## Quick Questions

-1. Explain the difference between the 'r' and 'w' modes when opening a file.
+1. Explain the difference between the `'r'` and `'w'` modes when opening a file.
-2. Why is it necessary to close a file after it has been opened and used?
+2. What is a **file object** and how is it different from a file name or the file's contents?
-3.
+3. Why is it necessary to close a file after it has been opened and used?
-4.
+4. What is a good principle for deciding whether a literal value should be stored in a CONSTANT?
-5.
+5. Write a single Python expression that would evaluate to the file extension (e.g. `txt`) of a variable like `filename = "this_is_a_name.txt"` or `filename = "document.docx"`
-6.
+6. What is a good number of quick questions to have at the start of a practical?

 ## Logic Exercise